 Decoding Kieninger clock movements

-- 1981 =The first numbers 81 is the year made if it is an on older unit.
-On the new units this number is not the year but only an internal engineering code.
+- 1981 = If it is an on older unit, the 81 would be the year it was made.
+On new units this number is not the year but only an internal engineering code.

-- K = The K is the movements series.
+- K = The K is the movement series.
 This is the basic raw movement plate size and internal gear configuration.

-- 116CM = The pendulum length in centimeters measured from the top of the movement all the down.
-Based on the smallest 4 1/2 inch bob diameter.
+- 116CM = This is the pendulum length, in centimeters, from the top of the movement all the way down to the bottom of the rating nut.
+This is true only for the smallest 4 1/2 inch bob diameter.

 Dating the Kieninger movement

-Above is stated 81 was the date, however this has changed in the later years.
-After a certain date that first number is no longer the date produced.
-So it may or may not be the date, but you can just ignore that first number when replacing the unit.
-There is no longer a solid way to date the Kieninger clock movement unless it is stamped on the plate.
+In the above description, 81 is the date, however this is not always true in later years.
+After a certain date that first number is no longer the date that it was made.
+Rather that first number became an engineering code that has nothing to do with the date.
+So it may or may not be the date code, but you can ignore this as it is not pertinent to replacing the unit.
+There is no longer a solid way to date the Kieninger clock movement unless there is a stamp on the back plate.

 We can help

 The new movement will fit into the clock case just as the old one did.
 Keep using the same components such as the dial, pendulum, chime block and weights.
-If it is a weight driven clock it will come with the chains or cables with pulleys.
-If this decoding process is confusing, just email the numbers or a picture to [email protected] Kieninger clock movement questions and ordering can be done by phone also 800-381-7458.
+If it is a weight driven clock it will come with the chime hammers as well as chains or cables.
+If this decoding process is confusing, just email the numbers or a picture to us.
+We are happy to help with figuring out what you have and the best course of action.
+Similarly, Kieninger clock movement questions and ordering can be done by phone as well.